nmfs-opensci/GitHub-Guide/README.md

 [Link to pdf of latest SOP](https://nmfs-opensci.github.io/GitHub-SOP/GitHub-SOP.pdf) --- [Link to html of latest SOP](https://nmfs-opensci.github.io/GitHub-SOP/GitHub-SOP.html)

-## To update
+## To update or contribute

-Edit `GitHub-SOP.qmd`.
-A GitHub Action will automatically update to the html and pdf versions above.
+Fork the repo and then Edit `GitHub-SOP.qmd`.
+Put in a pull request.

-Make sure to change the version number and create a new version.
+Whoever accepts the pull request should make sure to change the version number and create a new version.

+## To update the html or pdf version

+A GitHub Action will automatically does that.
+Takes 1-2 minutes.